 We’ve tried to convey, through photo’s and stories, our view of the marvelous world of opals.
-We have rough opals, finished opals, opal books and videos and one of a kind opal jewelry, custom designed and fabricated by myself.
-I am an admitted opalholic who considers himself very blessed to be able to work with this magical stone and share it with others.
-Read on for a bit of our history, a glimpse of our trips to Australia and photo’s of this exquisite gemstone.
+I am an admitted opalholic who considers himself blessed to be able to work with this beautiful and magical stone and share it with others.
+Read on for a bit of our history, a glimpse of our trips to Australia and photo’s of opal mining and Australian outback scenery.
 Enjoy the site and thanks for stopping by!

 In 1997 two people with an intense love for the dazzling beauty of opals started the Village Smithy Opals, Inc. Much of our opal purchasing money was being spent on rough opals that had been filtered through several middlemen and the price was far too high.
-We had tried buying opals direct from Australia (through people dubiously calling themselves “miners”) via the mail, with the same results.
+We had tried buying opals, via the mail direct from Australia, through people dubiously calling themselves “miners”, with the same results.
 We knew we could do better.
 In 2000, we made our first trip to outback Australia to buy our opal rough direct from the miners at substantial savings.

-On my 14th birthday, I (Steve) was surprised by the wonderful gift of a B & I Gem Cutting Machine to encourage me in my growing lapidary interest.
-Being raised in Minnesota, the first stones that I cut and polished on my new lapidary machine were Lake Superior agates that my father and I had found on the north shore of Lake Superior during spring outings.
+On my 14th birthday, I (Steve) was surprised by the wonderful gift of a B & I Gem Maker to encourage me in my growing lapidary interest.
+Being raised in Minnesota, the first stones that I cut and polished on my new lapidary machine were Lake Superior agates that my father and I had found on the north shore of Lake Superior during early spring outings.
 But after a visit to a local jewelry store, where world class Lightning Ridge black opals were on display, I was hopelessly bitten by the opal bug.
-I began cutting opals in 1964 when I was 16.
-The money to purchase my first rough opal parcel, and a new 6″ Star Diamond gem cutting machine, came from a part time job, working in a Minneapolis restaurant while attending high school.
+In 1964, when I was 16, I began cutting cutting Australian opal from Coober Pedy South Australia.
+The money to purchase my first rough opal parcels, and a new 6″ Star Diamond gem cutting machine, came from a part time job working as a busboy in the original Radisson Hotel in downtown Minneapolis while attending high school.

 During my 4 year stint in the Navy, I was fortunate to be stationed at NTC San Diego where they had a fully stocked lapidary hobby shop on base.
-Many an evening was spent polishing cabochons and swapping stories of opals and dreams of Australia, with other rock hound sailors.
-I learned to adapt my techniques and cut opals in a very basic fashion, while stationed on the U.S.S.
+Many an evening was spent polishing cabochons and swapping stories of opals and dreams of travelling to Australia, with other rock hound sailors.
+Later, while at sea, I learned to adapt my gem cutting techniques and cut opals in a very basic fashion, while stationed on the U.S.S.
 Saratoga CVA-60 (off the coast of Vietnam).
 My jury-rigged lapidary process consisted of grinding by hand, on the flat side of an old 220-grit grinding wheel resting on a table (a bit dusty).
 I then hand sanded on various grades of wet/dry sandpaper and hand polished on a small piece of wool blanket with tin oxide as a polishing agent.
-I cut some of my best opal cabochons in this crude manner, even though it was slow and time consuming and the arm got a bit tired.
+I cut some of my best opal cabochons in this crude manner…even though it was slow and time consuming and the arm got a bit tired.
 The control and finish in hand cutting is marvelous…you seldom ruin an opal by cutting through a fire layer.

 In 2004 we took a leap of faith and I went full time with our opal adventure.
 We have been blessed with good customer response and have been able to make more frequent opal buying trips to Australia.
-We have been privileged to visit (and photograph) several underground and open cut opal mines in outback Australia: I was even present when a beautiful parcel of crystal opal was uncovered in an underground mine in Grawin, near Lightning Ridge.
-Visit our “Trip Report” for a travel-log of our buying trips.
-We also have a new “Gallery” of photo’s we’ve taken of opal mining, wildlife and scenery from our trips to the beautiful land down under.
+And we’ve been privileged to visit (and photograph) several underground and open cut opal mines in outback Australia: I was even present when a beautiful parcel of crystal opal was uncovered in an underground mine in Grawin Opalfield, south of Lightning Ridge.
+We also have a “Gallery” of photo’s we’ve taken of opal mining, wildlife and scenery from our trips to the beautiful land down under.
 Our “Opal Cutting Tips” are also frequently updated with tips from myself and other contributing opal cutters.
+When I arrive home from Australia I try to add any new information gleaned from the miners I meet when buying opals, to our website here under Mining News.
 If you have any unique cutting or carving techniques/tools please feel free to make a contribution for others to share.
 Enjoy our site!
 And if you have any suggestions or corrections please feel free to contact us.

 Our desire at the Village Smithy Opals, Inc. is to: